7Block Labs

 Practical implementation patterns we recommend

-• Sign an authorization and set code with your signer:
+• After that, you'll need to sign an authorization and set up the code using your signer:

 // viem 7702 flow